 Psychiatric disorders *

-Not known: delusions*, thought disturbances*, confessional state, dependence, logorrhea.
+Not known: Delusions*, thought disturbances*, confusional state, dependence, logorrhea.

 Cases of abuse and dependence have been described, more often with immediate release formulations (frequency not known)